VertexColor/.github/profile/README.md

 ## Loading PLY files in C
 [The RPLY Project](https://w3.impa.br/~diego/software/rply/) has simple examples, is fast and light-weight to implement into projects.

+## Compiling PLY files into C as memory buffers
+...